Link2004tw/quantum-energy-contracts/docs/SECURITY.md

 # Security Document for EnergyContract

 This document outlines the threat model, security assumptions, known limitations, and audit checklist for the `EnergyContract` smart contract.
 It details the attacks mitigated, trusted components, remaining risks, and key areas for auditors to review.
+Additionally, it provides instructions for creating an admin account in Firebase to support role-based access control in the `solarfarm_ui` application.

 ## Threat Model: What Attacks Are You Protecting Against?